pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 Elasticsearch  ⇒ Indices   ⇒ Types  ⇒ Documents ⇒ Fields
 ```

-Each Elastic Search Index can be split into multiple pieces called shards.
+Each ES Index can be split into multiple pieces called shards.
 This
 is done if for example your required storage volume exceeds the abilities of a
 single node (server), or could be used to parallelize operations across shards
 to increasing the performance of your Elastic Search cluster.
 Note that the
 number of primary shards is fixed at the moment an index is created.
 That
 effectively defines the maximum amount of data stored in your index as each node
-is limited by the amount of CPU, RAM, and I/Os it can have and can contain at
+is limited by the amount of CPU, RAM, and I/Os it can have to fit  at
 least one shard.
 You can only change the amount of replica shards after the index
 has been created, though that only affects the throughput of your cluster and
 not the actual data storage capabilities.
 You can read more about that on
 [Elastic Search Scale Horizontally][es-scale].

-You have to understand these basic concepts as we will configuring some of them
+You have to understand these basic concepts as we will be configuring some of them
 later in the article.

 Making a model searchable